Joey Meneses Player Props: Nationals vs. Royals

-The Washington Nationals, including Joey Meneses and his .463 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Friday at 8:10 PM ET.
+The Washington Nationals, including Joey Meneses (.435 on-base percentage in past 10 games, 97 points above season-long percentage), battle starter Brady Singer and the Kansas City Royals at Kauffman Stadium, Saturday at 4:10 PM ET.

-He had two hits (going 2-for-5 with an RBI) in his most recent game against the Padres.
+He racked up three RBI (going 3-for-5 with a double and a walk) in his last game against the Royals.

 Joey Meneses Game Info & Props vs. the Royals